Basvdbrink1998/Influencing-social-networks/README.md

 # Computation time

-Simulations are comptationally expensive and may take several hours even when run on multiple cores in parallel.
+Simulations are computationally expensive and may take several hours even when run on multiple cores in parallel.